-3SquaresVT is the name for Vermont’s food stamp program.
-It provides monthly benefits to low-income Vermonters to help pay for the cost of food.
+SNAP, known as 3SquaresVT in Vermont, provides monthly benefits to low-income Vermonters to help pay for the cost of food.

-3SquaresVT is available for everyone who qualifies, including individuals, families, seniors, and people with disabilities with incomes not exceeding 185% of the federal poverty guideline.
+3SquaresVT is available for everyone who qualifies, including individuals, families, seniors, and people with disabilities.

-The benefits you may receive will depend on your household size, income, and expenses.
-In Vermont, families of three may receive up to $355 in monthly benefits.
+Benefits may vary depending on your household size, income, and expenses.
+In Vermont, families of three with no income may receive up to $355 in monthly benefits.

 If you get 3SquaresVT, you may be eligible for Jobs for Independence (JFI) — a free job readiness and training pilot program.